O-Mutt/o-mutt.github.io/_posts/2018/2018-06-10-webtask-io-mn-ufc.md

     - IoT
 Now to the nitty gritty.

+> **TL;DR**: I use webtask.io to scrape the highlights for mnufc.com and commit each highlight as a new file to my jekyll site as a new posting.
+[MattErickson.me Repo](https://github.com/mutmatt/mutmatt.github.io), [MN UFC scraping webtask repo](https://github.com/Mutmatt/auto-pull-req-new-mnufc)

-MN UFC Html Scraping
+### MN UFC Html Scraping
-====

 I was looking for content to add to my site and, as some may know, I am a supporter of the Minnesota United Football Club (MNUFC).
 So I thought to myself, why not show the highlights on my site?
 Enter [MN UFC Highlights Page](https://mnufc.com/video-channels/match-highlights).
 I decided this would be the perfect content to show.
 Simple, easy, eye catching, fun.

-**TL;DR**: I use webtask.io to scrape the highlights for mnufc.com and commit each highlight as a new file to my jekyll site as a new posting.
-[MattErickson.me Repo](https://github.com/mutmatt/mutmatt.github.io), [MN UFC scraping webtask repo](https://github.com/Mutmatt/auto-pull-req-new-mnufc)

 So I started with scraping the content, I knew I'd need `jquery` (or `cheerio` if you are in a `node` setting).
 I'd be making requests out so that was an easy 'grab'.
 Also `lodash` is usually an easy helper, `cheerio` as I mentioned, and `bluebird` to for help with the `request.all()`.